 - Vitamin K – This vitamin is useful in bone health and also helps in the absorption of calcium in the cavy’s body.

-Well, there aren’t many risks associated with parsley, but of course, you can’t miss one or two.
+There aren’t many risks associated with parsley.
 The following are some of the possible risks associated with feeding your cavy parsley:

 Quick Facts on Italian Parsley